·

 Video pins – formerly known as Idea pins – are another format that you can explore.

-They’ve been around for a long time but now have been combined with Idea pins that Pinterest introduced a few years ago.
+They’ve been around for a long time, but now have been combined with Idea Pins that Pinterest introduced a few years ago.

 They are a good strategy for driving traffic to your blog and showcasing your knowledge and abilities.